-In order to corroborate the robustness of my results, I performed the modified DM test under a different loss criterion.
-To do this, I use the Mean Absolute Forecast Error (MAE) as the loss criterion and a Bartlett Kernel to compute the long-term variance of the differences series.
+In order to analyze the robustness of my results, I performed the modified DM test under a different loss criterion.
+To do this, I use the Mean Absolute Forecast Error (MAE) as the loss criterion and a Bartlett kernel to compute the long-term variance of the differences series.
 The results show that the accuracy of the forecasts generated with the DFM is better than the univariate model and the PCA models, with statistically significant differences.
-This result is consistent with the findings of Giannone et al. (2008), Rünstler et al. (2009) and Banbura and Modugno (2014), who have proposed the use of DFM when making Nowcasting.
-However, this new test strengthen my previous conclusion that the forecasts generated by all the models (including the DFM) are surpassed by the average of BE, with statistically significant differences (see Appendix A5, Table A.3).
+This result is consistent with the findings of Giannone et al. (2008), Rünstler et al. (2009) and Banbura and Modugno (2014), who have proposed the use of DFM when nowcasting.
+However, this new test strengthens my previous conclusion that the forecasts generated by all the models (including the DFM) are surpassed by the average of BE, with statistically significant differences (see Appendix A5, Table A3).

-Furthermore, I performed the modified DM tests on a smaller sample in order to not consider the period of the 2008-2009 financial crisis.
-In this way, I evaluate the forecasts from 2011-I until the end of the sample (see Appendix A5, Table A.4).
-The results favor the average of BE over any other model, with statistically significant differences (except when compared with the BE1 model, where my result is not conclusive).
-Again, the DFM offers more accurate forecasts than the AR and the PCA models, but it is shown that the BE produce more accurate forecasts than the former.
+Furthermore, I also performed the modified DM tests on a smaller sample, one which excludes the period of the 2008-2009 financial crisis.
+Thus, I evaluate the forecasts from 2011-I until the end of the sample (see Appendix A5, Table A.4).
+The results favor the average of BE over any other model, with statistically significant differences (except when compared with the BE1 model, where my difference is not conclusive).
+Again, the DFM offers more accurate forecasts than the AR and the PCA models, but the BE models produce more accurate forecasts than the former.

-5.5 BE Forecasts within sample
+5.5 BE forecasts within sample

-To evaluate the efficiency of the BE, I perform an analysis of the forecast errors using the following criteria, for which k refers to the number of predicted periods.
+To evaluate the efficiency of the BE, I perform an analysis of the forecast errors using the following criteria, where k refers to the number of predicted periods.

-Forecast Bias (BIAS).
+Forecast Bias (BIAS):

 BIAS=1ki=1kyi-yi

-Mean Squared Error (MSE).
+Mean Squared Error (MSE):

 MSE=1ki=1kyi-yi2

-Root Mean Squared Error (RMSE).
+Root Mean Squared Error (RMSE):

 RMSE=1ki=1kyi-yi2

-I made the evaluation of the three previously described criteria using two approaches, one of rolling window and another of expanded window.
+I calculated these three previously described equations using two approaches, one of rolling window and another of expanded window.
 In the first I estimate equation (4) with data from 1993-I to 2006-IV (X156, subscript 1 refers to the first observed data [1993-I] and the superscript 56 refers to 2006-IV, that is 56 quarters from the first observed data).
-With such estimation I forecast four quarters (k=4) forward.
+I used the resulting equation to forecast four quarters (k=4) forward.
 Analogously, I re-estimated equation (4) with data from 1993-II to 2007-I (X257), and so on in the following way,

 yj,T+i+jQ=Eyj,T+jQ|XjT+j ∀ i=1,4, j=(1,28)